cartrawler/cartrawler.github.io/docs/android/widgets/bestPriceWidget.md

 ---

 # Best Price Widget
 {: .no_toc }

+<small>cartrawler.core.ui.views.partner.CTBestPriceWidget</small>

+The Best Price Widget is used to display the cheapest available vehicle price for a given location based on the pick up and drop off dates.
+To get this price, use our <a href="/docs/android/apis/best-daily-rates#best-daily-rates">Best Daily Rates API</a>

 ---

 ![](/uploads/Pricing_Loaded_Generic_style.png)

+## Setting the Best Price Widget Price

 In order to use the `CTBestPriceWidget`, you will need to set the price on the widget, for example this can be done in `onReceiveBestDailyRate` (when the price is returned from the API).